 That person who is continually, perpetually encouraging others -especially the one preaching!

 We have a man in our church who immediately comes to mind as I write this.
 Through every sermon preached, he shouts loud (genuine) “Amens” and “Yes’s” until you can’t help but catch his enthusiasm- it’s so contagious.
-It ripples from him to the people next to him, through the people in front, right up to the front to encourage whoever it is that’s preaching.
+It ripples from him to the people next to him, to the people in front of him, right up to the front to encourage whoever it is that’s preaching.
 Anyone from my church knows exactly who I’m talking about.

 Every church needs ‘honkers’, to encourage those in leadership.

-Although it’s not just up to those people to encourage others.
+Although of course it’s not just up to those people to encourage others.
 We are all to encourage one another

 Hebrews 3:13 “But encourage one another day after day, as long as it is still called “Today,” lest any one of you be hardened by the deceitfulness of sin”